Frequently Asked Questions

 Windows PCs

-If Apple Mobile Device Support is not listed, you can download and install AMDS manually from here: Apple Mobile Device Support (64-bit).
+If Apple Mobile Device Support is not listed, you can download and install AMDS manually: Apple Mobile Device Support (Intel/AMD x64 only)

-Install and launch usbmuxd, the droidcam client will communicate with the usbmuxd service to detect and work with iPhones.
+Install and launch usbmuxd, droidcam will communicate with the usbmuxd service to detect and work with iPhones.

 No extra drivers are required.

-2. Launch the DroidCam client.
-Remove any existing sources, and create a new Droidcam source.
+3. In the DroidCam client, remove any existing sources and create a new Droidcam source.

 The client will query for available devices.
-Click "Refresh Device List" to query again.
+Click "Refresh Device List" to try again.

 Add your device and open the Droidcam app on the phone.
 Video should start automatically.